 True To Seed is a non-profit seed sharing resource located in the Coeur d’Alene Public Library.
 It is open to everyone in the North Idaho area and provides, in addition to seeds, education about growing and saving seeds.
 At no cost, the seed library offers a collection of heirloom and home-grown vegetable, herb and flower seeds.
-Throughout the year, coordinators of the seed library host fun events such as field trips to local nurseries and hands on seed starting and seed saving demonstrations.
 True to Seed is open whenever the CdA Public Library is open.
 You do not need to have a public library card to check out seeds.

 What are Seeds?

 A plant produces seeds in order to reproduce itself.
 Just like an egg has to be fertilized to become a new animal, a seed must be pollinated to produce a new plant.
 Understanding pollination is key to getting seeds to produce the plants you want.
 Some plants are self-pollinating—the male and female parts are contained within a single flower that fertilizes itself.
 Other plants, called cross-pollinators, have separate male and female flowers and pollen must travel from one flower to another in order for fertilization to occur.

 Saving seeds not only helps improve agricultural biodiversity, but helps farmers and researchers find varieties of crops that grow better in different regions.
 Seed saving is central to the ideals of sustainability and food security, especially in times of concern about climate change and food safety.
 Seed saving represents our original relationship to the land, a mutual connection between us as humans and the plant kingdom.